-The majority of impacts on cultural heritage would occur during construction, with limited impacts occurring only during scheme operation (e.g. on the value of the setting of cultural heritage sites).
-However, these impacts are usually permanent (e.g. loss or severance of sites).
-Impacts on features of cultural heritage and mitigation measures associated with construction activities are therefore addressed in Chapter 13 (Cultural Heritage).
+33.9.7 The majority of impacts on cultural heritage would occur during construction, with only limited impacts occurring during scheme operation (e.g. on the value of the setting of cultural heritage sites).
+However, these impacts would usually be permanent (e.g. loss or severance of sites).
+Impacts on features of cultural heritage and mitigation measures associated with construction activities are therefore addressed in Chapter 28 (Cultural Heritage).

-18.10 Other Issues of Relevance to Construction Works
+33.10 Other Issues of Relevance to Construction Works